Shangri-La Hotel, Singapore: Garden Wing

 The Garden Wing, located within the hotel's 15 acres of landscaped gardens, opened in 1978.
 It houses 158 guestrooms and suites, all of which are fitted with balconies.

 In 2011, the Garden Wing closed for renovation and reopened on 31 May 2012 after eight months of renovation which cost S$68 million.

 Valley Wing

 The Valley Wing was the last of the hotel's three wings to be completed, opening in 1985.
 Shangri-La Singapore describes it as "the accommodation of choice" for heads of states, business executives, and luxury travellers.

 The Shangri-La Dialogue

-The IISS Asia Security Summit: The Shangri-La Dialogue, also simply known as the "Shangri-La Dialogue", is an annual "Track One" inter-governmental security forum held by the International Institute for Strategic Studies; it is attended by defence officials from primarily Asia-Pacific states, including all 10 ASEAN member states, the United States, China and more.
+The IISS Asia Security Summit, also simply known as the "Shangri-La Dialogue", is an annual inter-governmental summit held by the International Institute for Strategic Studies.
+It is attended by defence officials from primarily Asia–Pacific states, including the members of ASEAN, the United States or China.
 The summit has been held at the Shangri-La Hotel since 2002.